Donald Trump in popular culture: Television

+A parody of Trump is president of Canada in a 2015 episode of South Park, "Where My Country Gone?".
+In later episodes Mr. Garrison changes into a more Trump-like persona when he becomes President of the United States.
+In 2025, the show returned to a more direct portrayal of Trump in the season 27 premiere "Sermon on the 'Mount" (July 23, 2025).
+The episode depicts Trump using cut-up photographs of his face on an animated body (mirroring the show's earlier portrayal of Saddam Hussein in South Park: Bigger, Longer & Uncut), shows him in a sexual relationship with Satan, and satirizes both Trump's second presidency and Paramount (the parent company of Comedy Central).
+The episode drew approximately 5.9 million cross-platform viewers in its first three days and recorded the series' highest linear season-premiere share since 1999.
+Subsequent episodes of seasons 27 and 28 continued the storyline involving Trump and Satan and parodied other figures in the second Trump administration.

-Jimmy Fallon has done impressions of Trump on The Tonight Show Starring Jimmy Fallon since 2015.
+Jimmy Fallon has performed impressions of Trump on The Tonight Show Starring Jimmy Fallon since 2015.

 On February 28, 2016, Trump was the subject of a segment of Last Week Tonight with John Oliver that was named after him.
 The segment, hosted by comedian John Oliver, was critical of Trump.
 Trump was also featured in later Last Week Tonight segments, including one regarding Trump's plans for a border wall on May 20, and another regarding Trump University.

 On The Late Show with Stephen Colbert, Stephen Colbert frequently features a caricature of Trump, called "Cartoon Donald Trump".
 Colbert's reasoning for including a cartoon version of Trump is because he felt that Trump had resorted to "almost cartoonish tactics".
 Meanwhile, on Jimmy Kimmel Live!, host Jimmy Kimmel wrote two Dr. Seuss-like books: Winners Aren't Losers and its sequel Winners Still Aren't Losers.
 Both of these books were featured when Trump was the guest star.
 On the show, Kimmel would read it out loud to Trump, having Trump read the last word on both occasions.

 Vic Berger, a frequent collaborator for the comedy duo Tim & Eric, created a series of Trump related videos for Super Deluxe.
 Each of these videos remix various Trump debate appearances with air horns and crowds chanting Trump's name.

 The 2016 web series You Got Trumped: The First 100 Days takes a darkly comic look at what Trump's first one hundred days in office would look like.
 The series stars John Di Domenico as Trump and Ron Sparks as Chris Christie, his "whipping boy".